Admin Guide

 FieldRequiredWhat It Does

 CampoutYesLinks the tournament to a campout event.
-Dropdown auto-populated from existing tournaments.
-You can type a new campout name if needed.
+Dropdown auto-populated from campout-type events.
+You can type "Other (Impromptu)" for standalone tournaments.

 Tournament NameYesE.g.
 "Cornhole Tournament", "Spades Tournament".